flkeysgeek/custom-tag-code-coloring/README.md

 ![](http://i.imgur.com/UDrZsS6.png)
 ![](http://i.imgur.com/RJg4zVx.png)

-### defining tag code coloring in the coming July release is *REAL* easy
+### Defining tag code coloring in the coming July release is *REAL* easy

 ![](http://i.imgur.com/rlOWNjw.png)

-Generates css of the following form...
+Auto generates css of the form as described in next section (to be moved to wiki TBD section).

 ### The tag colors are defined by adding css of the following form to a custom theme: